Just what are PFOA and PTFE, and why do people think that cooking with a non-stick coating on their cookware is dangerous?

 My Favorite PFOA And PTFE Alternative

-Although PTFE is still a very common type of non-stick cookware, There are alternatives available.
+Although PTFE is still a widespread type of non-stick cookware, There are alternatives available.

 Ceramic cookware is a great option and at prices to suit every budget.